eBay/opentracing-basic/README.md

 ## Introduction

- The [OpenTracing API for Java](https://github.com/opentracing/opentracing-java) is defines the interfaces for how a user interacts with a compliant OpenTracing back-end but leaves it up to the OpenTracing backend implementation to fulfill the API requirements.
-When creating simple bridge implementations, tracing data ETL operations, or integrating OpenTracing support in constrained environments this can amount to re-inventing the wheel.
+ The [OpenTracing API for Java](https://github.com/opentracing/opentracing-java) defines the interfaces for how a user interacts with a compliant OpenTracing back-end but leaves it up to the OpenTracing backend implementation to fulfill the API requirements.
+When creating simple bridge implementations, tracing data ETL operations, or integrating OpenTracing support in constrained environments this can amount to a significant effort in order to define and consistently adhere to the API.

- The goal of this library is to attempt to implement the generic semantics of the OpenTracing API, allowing for the main implementation points to be provided into the library by the consumer.
+ The goal of this library is to attempt to implement the generic semantics of the OpenTracing API and allow for the main implementation details to be provided into the library by the consumer.

 ## Status